A leading seminar series on hot topics and current issues affecting the health industry

 Should I expect to receive presentation materials or handouts for the Coffee Talk seminars?

-Coffee Talk is a monthly webinar/audio seminar series offered by Miller Thomson’s Health Industry Group.
+Coffee Talk is a monthly webinar series offered by Miller Thomson’s Health Industry Group.

 Coffee Talk is currently only available in Ontario.